ronf/asyncssh/docs/api.rst

 Supported public key types include DSA, RSA, and ECDSA.
 In addition, Ed25519 and Ed448 keys are supported if OpenSSL 1.1.1b or later is installed.
+Alternately, Ed25519 support is available when the libnacl package and libsodium library are installed.

-Supported certificate types include OpenSSH version 01 certificates for DSA, RSA, ECDSA, and Ed25519 keys and X.509 certificates for DSA, RSA, and ECDSA keys.
+Supported certificate types include OpenSSH version 01 certificates for DSA, RSA, ECDSA, Ed25519, and Ed448 keys and X.509 certificates for DSA, RSA, and ECDSA keys.

 Support is also available for the certificate critical options of force-command and source-address and the extensions permit-X11-forwarding,